sylvainhalle/PaperShell/Readme.md

 `{Marty} {McFly}`.
 This is used in the EPTCS style for writing abbreviated author names, e.g. "E. Brown, M. McFly, B. Tannen", etc.)

-You then call a script named `generate-preamble.php` to generate include files with the proper syntax for each of the document classes from that same data.
-These files are called `preamble-xxxx.inc.tex`, where xxxx is the document class.
+You then call a script named `set-style.php` to generate a preamble and postamble with the proper syntax for the document classes you want to use.
+These files are called `preamble.inc.tex` and `postamble.inc.tex`.

-In the main paper file, called `paper.tex`, it suffices to uncomment the `\input` line for the desired preamble and compile:

-    %\input{preamble-ieee-journal.inc.tex}
-    %\input{preamble-ieee.inc.tex}
-    %\input{preamble-lncs.inc.tex}
-    \input{preamble-acm.inc.tex}
-    ...

-To change the authors or title, modify `authors.txt` and run `generate-preamble.php` again.
-To switch between document classes, select another `\input` line to uncomment and recompile.
+To change the authors or title, or to switch between document classes, modify `authors.txt` and run`set-style.php` again.
+You then just need to recompile.
 Voilà!

 Quick Use
 ---------